Kavanaugh nomination to Supreme Court cheered by conservatives

 "He is widely admired for his intellect, experience, and exemplary judicial temperament," McConnell said, adding Kavanaugh is widely respected by colleagues and peers and is "highly regarded throughout the legal community."

+He added that while there will certainly be "political attacks directed" at Kavanaugh, he believes the judge's "character, experience, and judicial temperament will be well received by the American people."

+"Judge Kavanaugh is one of the most qualified Supreme Court nominees to come before the Senate," said Sen. Chuck Grassley, R-Iowa.
+"His credentials are well known, and he’s served with distinction as a judge on the esteemed D.C.
+Circuit for more than a decade."

-Fox News' Jason Donner, Chad Pergram, Kevin Kirby and Bill Mears contributed to this report.
+Fox News' Jason Donner, Chad Pergram, Kevin Kirby, John Roberts and Bill Mears contributed to this report.